 One of the main issues with the daisy chain, besides voltage drop, is that you have a large number of connections.
 In fact, at each fixture, the wire has to be spliced.
 This creates many more opportunities for wiring failures.
 If a splice is not perfect, it can result in a heat buildup.
 The heat melts the wire, and the lighting fixture fails.
 Water infiltration is also more common at splice points.
 Finally, since each lamp is wired to two other lamps, it makes it hard to change a layout.
 Designing a lighting system with the potential for repositioning of the lamps is crucial because landscaping is prone to change over time.
 All of these issues are multiplied if the wires are buried underground.

-One modification that can significantly reduce voltage drop in a daisy chain is to run one more wire form the final fixture back to the transformer, creating a closed loop.
+One modification that can significantly reduce voltage drop in a daisy chain is to run one more wire from the final fixture back to the transformer, creating a closed loop.
 This means that both the first and the last fixture are receiving the ideal voltage, which stabilizes the voltage throughout the loop.
 The main thing to watch out for in a loop setup is making sure that the polarity of the wires matches all the way through the loop and back to the transformer.
 If the polarity gets reversed, you could short out the system, damaging the fixtures and possibly endangering anyone nearby.

 The loop is an effective way of stabilizing an existing daisy chain.
 However, it retains many of the disadvantages as well.
 First, there are still many splices along the loop, and each splice is an opportunity for damage.
 Also, it can waste a lot of wire.
 If you have a daisy chain that runs some distance from the transformer, you will have to run a long wire from the end of the chain back to the transformer.
 That basically doubles the amount of wire the system requires.